gillyspy/ppromise/README.md

    .resolve();                   //resolve the root (with newerValue)
 </pre>

-Breaking the chain does not convert a PPromise to `isUnbreakable : true`.
-The chain is replaced with a new, zero-length chain.
+Severing the PPromise from the chain does not convert a PPromise to `isUnbreakable : true`.
+Sever replaces the chain with a new, zero-length chain.

 Note that the PPromise instances above would have been instantiated with something equivalent to:
 `PPromise({ isUnbreakable : false })`